thehelp/cluster/README.md

 This project is designed to make your node applications more reliable, using two base node technologies: [`domain`](http://nodejs.org/api/domain.html) and [`cluster`](http://nodejs.org/api/cluster.html).

 `domain` is used to ensure that the process doesn't immediately go down when an unhandled exception is thrown.
-The `DomainMiddleware` class captures the error, records it, and then starts the process of gracefully shutting down the process, ensuring that every in-progress request is completed.
+The `GracefulExpress` class captures the error, records it, and then starts the process of gracefully shutting down the process, ensuring that every in-progress request is completed.

 `cluster` is used to manage multiple worker processes.
 The `Master` class creates the requested number of workers, restarting them as they crash, watching for worker processes crashing too quickly.